The bridging technique is one of the cornerstones of media training and an essential tool with which to control a media interview.

 Put simply, it allows the interviewee to move the conversation on from a negative or unhelpful question posed by the interviewer.

 The person who is being interviewed can then introduce or restate their key messages and shift the interview onto their own agenda.

 Once you know what the bridging technique is you’ll recognise it in almost any media interview.
 Sometimes it’s done well but often it’s done very badly.
-The recent General Election provided various object lessons in how not to do it as politicians ignored the interviewer’s questions and simply went on to make their points regardless.
+Politicians often offer lessons in how not to do it as they tend to ignore the interviewer’s questions and simply make their points regardless.

 The key to bridging successfully – and the challenge for most people, we find – is to develop a phrase or form of words that will allow you to get from the interviewer’s question to your own key message.

 We recently saw the below video in which an Australian journalist explored how politicians, he felt, refused to answer the questions being put to them.

 In his opinion they used a phrase along the lines of “that’s a very good question,” to do so.
 These words, he argued, were what the interviewees used to avoid answering the question put to them.
 He introduced a media training consultant who explained that this was an example of the bridging technique.

 Now, media skills training is very much an art rather than science and different tactics work for different people, but as fellow practitioners we would respectfully suggest that using this phrase is not a good example of bridging at all.